Skip to main content

 Vancouver Airspace Modernization Project

-As part of this project, NAV CANADA is proposing changes to approach procedures at YVR, including the addition of new satellite-based procedures known as Required Navigation Performance Authorization Required (RNP AR).
-The proposed changes would result in new arrival routes in YVR.
-The routes used by departing aircraft as well as those used by aircraft operating under Visual Flight Rules will not change as part of this project.
-The project will also not change how the runways are used at the airport and will not change any of the published Noise Abatement Procedures for YVR.
+Proposed changes are related to approach procedures at YVR and would result in new arrival routes into the airport.
+The routes used by departing aircraft as well as those used by aircraft operating under Visual Flight Rules would not change as part of this project.
+The project will also not change current runway use or Noise Abatement Procedures for YVR.

-To learn more about the project, proposed changes, and public consultation, please visit www.navcanada.ca/VAMP.
+To learn more about the project, proposed changes, and public consultation, please visit navcanada.ca/VAMP.

 Airspace Change Communications and Consultation Protocol (ACCCP)